moneyhub/fullstack-interview-task/README.md

 - Ensure use of up to date packages and libraries (the service is known to use deprecated packages)
 - Make effective use of git

-We prefer:
-- Functional code
-- Ramda.js (this is not a requirement but feel free to investigate)
-- Unit testing

-### Notes
-All of you work should take place inside the `admin` microservice

-For the purposes of this task we would assume there are sufficient security middleware, permissions access and PII safe protocols, you do not need to add additional security measures as part of this exercise.

-You are free to use any packages that would help with this task

-We're interested in how you break down the work and build your solution in a clean, reusable and testable manner rather than seeing a perfect example, try to only spend around *1-2 hours* working on it

-## Deliverables
+## Updated README
-**Please make sure to update the readme with**:

-- Your new routes
+### New routes
+- / getcsv route in admin directory

+### How to run the project
+- to get the project running please cd into each directory and install dependecies first by running the script npm install

-- How to run any additional scripts or tests you may have added
+### How to run tests
-- Relating to the task please add answers to the following questions;
+- to run the tests please run the script npx mocha

+### Additional questions
 1. How might you make this service more secure?
+Easiest way would be by adding API authentication with a JWT token, and adding a middleware in the ednpoint that verifies this with a JWT secret.
+I added the package helmet for some basic security measures

 2. How would you make this solution scale to millions of records?
+By using a relational database like mySQL.
+I would add the rows of data in their own respective tables and join them as necessary and send it through the endpoints

 3. What else would you have liked to improve given more time?

-On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.
+The Readme is a little bit unclear

 ## Getting Started